 In the first Reykjavik Marathon in 1984 56 runners took part in the marathon distance.
 In 2017 there were 1.480 registered runners.

 The marathon distance is open for all men and women 18 years and older.
-The time limit is six hours.
+The time limit is seven hours and 30 minutes.

 Registration should be done online here at marathon.is.
 It will also be possible to register at the EXPO but then the entry fee will be higher.
 Click here for further information about registration for the Reykjavik Marathon.